Learning the Influence Graph of a Markov Process that Randomly Resets to the Past: Conclusion

 Now, applying Chernoff bound for binomial distribution with $\mu = (1-p)(T-d-1)=\frac{(T-1)^{\alpha}}{\beta_1}$.
 Recall, that $\alpha<1$, and $0<\beta_1<1$.So, the above inequality is

 Using the condition that $\delta' - 4(T-1)^{\alpha-1}> c_1>0$, and for some small $c>0$, Inequality.~(\ref{eq: chernoff}) is

-Notice that the second term of Inequality.~(\ref{eq:union_bound1}) resembles the probability of estimation error between empirical distribution $\hat{p}_g$, and its stationary distribution.
+Notice that the (\ref{eq:union_bound1_2}) resembles the probability of estimation error between the empirical distribution $\hat{p}_g$, and its stationary distribution.
 So, to bound the second term we look at the worst case scenario—when all tosses resulted in tails—upon forming pairs by skipping $d$ time steps from the post-processing, effectively reduces its run to a Markov chain resembling the standard process $\{W(t)\}$(check Example.
 1).
 The resulting sequence has an effective length given by

-Let $\hat{p}_{rM}(\cdot)$ denote the probability estimates obtained using only the collated $T_{\min}$ samples.The stationary distribution of $Y(t)$, denoted $\pi(\cdot)$, is identical to that of the Markov chain $\{W(t)\}$.
+Let $\hat{p}_{rM}(\cdot)$ denote the probability estimates obtained using only the collated $T_{\min}$ samples.
+The stationary distribution of $Y(t)$, denoted $\pi(\cdot)$, is identical to that of the Markov chain $\{W(t)\}$.
 Moreover, $\hat{p}_{rM}(\cdot)$ matches exactly the estimates from the same run of $\{W(t)\}$, i.e., $\hat{p}_{rM} \equiv \hat{p}_w$, where $\hat{p}_w(\cdot)$ denotes estimates from $\{W(t)\}$.So,

 Thus, above Inequality equals the deviation between the empirical and stationary distributions of $\{W(t)\}$.So, Inequality~(\ref{eq: smita_eqn}) follows directly from Lemma~\ref{lem: w_bound}: